Any links on this page that lead to products on Amazon are affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Of course not.
 I’ve seen people roll up to a tennis court with two rackets and a water bottle who have a perfectly good time on court.

 Keep in mind that bags are designed to protect your racket.
 They aren’t a necessity, but since you probably spent a decent amount of money on a racket, it’s worth the investment to protect it.

 Tennis racket bags are for convenience and protection.
 If you’d rather have an extra shirt and overgrip and towel and snack and sunglasses — a bag might be perfect for you.

 If you only have one racket and usually are ok with a towel, water bottle, can of balls, and your cell phone — you may be better off with a backpack – or to just carry your stuff on court.

-I hope you’ve found this guide helpful for researching the best tennis racket bags and backpacks.
+I hope you’ve found this guide helpful for researching the best tennis racket bags.
 Tennis is so much fun – especially when you have what you need with you!